s2testorg/testspace.testit/README.md

 One | This is a spec  | t1	|case 1 | Do something   | do this | P	    |
 One |                 | t1	|case 2 | Do something   | do that | F	    | this is a comment

-Multiple **tabs** within the excel spreadsheet will be represented as groups in Testspace.
+Multiple **tabs** within the Excel spreadsheet will be represented as groups in Testspace.

 ## Basic Usage
 This repo is a `template` to be used on the `s2testorg`.
 All credentials (secrets) have been set up - `TESTSPACE_CRED` and `GH_PAT_FOR_TF`.